m0davis/oscar/develop/src/Generality.lagda.md

 ```

 But it is now that I realise that I do not have a clear idea of what it means to "find a language that `Stronger` can describe but `Collapsed` cannot".

-# Further research

-* Say more precisely what it means "to find a language that `Stronger` can describe but `Collapsed` cannot".
-It may be helpful to consider what was discovered from `¬Γ⇒¬Weaker` and `¬[¬Γ⇒¬Stronger]`.

-* Assuming that we indeed have, discover *why* we have gained by separating types `Γ` and `Δ`.
-Can we gain still further?
-Following an intuition I have, could it help to making one dependent on the other?
-Or to index each on a common type?

-* Complete and clean-up the proof `Collapsed⇒Stronger.Alphabet`.

-* Formalise a definition of a "1-1 mapping" with an eye towards defining what it means to be "more generally useful than".

-* What then to say about the relation between "ad-hoc", "more generally useful than", and "1-1"?
-I seem to confirm fears about ad-hoc-ness of a given system by proving there is another system for which there is a 1-1 map "into it" from the alleged ad-hoc system.
-But how to put such fears to rest?
-Is there a certain respect in which I can say that a system is "most generally useful"?